canton7/RestEase/README.md

 RestEase
 ========

-RestEase is a little type-safe REST API client library, which aims to make interacting with remote REST endpoints easy, without adding unnecessary compexity.
+RestEase is a little type-safe REST API client library for .NET Framework 4.5, which aims to make interacting with remote REST endpoints easy, without adding unnecessary compexity.

 Almost every aspect of RestEase can be overridden and customized, leading to a large level of flexibility.